NexaII-Z/FNF-Random-Engine/README.md

 * Psych Chart To V-slice Chart Converter
 * Play Vid When Gameover in chart editor is now a thing!
 Instead Of Scripting.
 * New Main Menu UI
 * Freeplay added character Select
+* NoteSkin Selector (ui refrence by https://gamebanana.com/members/2112708)
 * alot coming in the feature

 ## Random Credits: